jaegertracing/documentation/content/docs/deployment.md

 ----- | -------  | ---
 16686 | HTTP     | **/api/*** endpoints and Jaeger UI at **/**

+### UI Base Path

+The base path for all **jaeger-query** HTTP routes can be set to a non-root value, e.g. `/jaeger` would cause all UI URLs to start with `/jaeger`.
+This can be useful when running **jaeger-query** behind a reverse proxy.

+The base path can be configured via the `--query.base-path` command line parameter or the `QUERY_BASE_PATH` environment variable.

 ### UI Configuration

-Multiple aspects of the UI can be configured:
+Several aspects of the UI can be configured:

-  * The top-right menu in the global nav
+  * The Dependencies section can be enabled / configured
+  * Google Analytics tracking can be enabled / configured
-  * A Google Analytics ID can be defined to enable Google Analytics tracking in the UI
+  * Additional menu options can be added to the global nav
-  * Dependencies menu

 These options can be configured by a JSON configuration file.
 The `--query.ui-config` command line parameter of the query service must then be set to the path to the JSON file when the query service is started.